back

 Navigate to the “Sitemaps” tab on the left-hand side menu of Google Search Console.

-How often should I submit my sitemap to Google?
+How often should I submit my Showit sitemap to Google?

-Now that you’ve set up your sitemap, you might be wondering if you ever need to re-submit your sitemap to Google Search Console.
+Now that you’ve submitted your sitemap, you might be wondering if you ever need to re-submit your Showit sitemap to Google Search Console.

 The answer is… maybe.